Look What Happens When You Don’t Water Plants

 We are looking after a friend’s apartment with lots of plants – and although we followed her instructions on watering them once every fortnight – a few of them seem to be on their way to plant heaven.
 Neither of us have a very good track record with keeping plants healthy – they always seem to die on us, but we are not sure what we’re doing wrong.
-The hanging plants look dull and droopy with some leaves yellowing and others brown and lifeless, while the non-hanging plant (second photo with the big seed) is still green but leaves totally dry, brittle and they crackle and fall apart to the touch.
-Please help!
+The hanging plants look dull and droopy with some leaves yellowing and others brown and lifeless.

 I think the plants are extremely under-watered (which is much better than being over watered).
-The two hanging plants in first picture are a pothos and a spider plant.
-You need to take them down and put them in the sink.
-Take them out of their saucers.
-Water them really well until the water comes out the bottom drip holes.
-Let them sit 15 minutes then water them a second time.
-They should perk up by the next day.
-You may get a few yellow leaves, but the plants should survive.
+The two hanging plants are a pothos and a spider plant.
+You need to take them out of their decorative pots and put them each in a deep saucer of water.
+Allow them to sit in the saucers of water for 15 minutes, refilling the water as it is absorbed through the drip holes in the bottom of the pots.
+The plants should perk up by the next day.
+You will have quite a few yellow leaves that need to be removed, but the plants themselves will recover.